lagodiuk/lagodiuk.github.io/_posts/2017-01-11-minimax_tic_tac_toe_scala.md

                      val winLength : Int) extends State[TicTacToeState]
 {% endhighlight %}

-The winner is a player, who populated the continuous sequence of cells with its figures (either vertical, or horizontal, or left diagonal, or right diagonal).
+The winner is a player, which has populated the continuous sequence of cells with its figures (either vertical, or horizontal, or left diagonal, or right diagonal).

 In case if player wins there *always exists either the topmost, or the leftmost, or the top-leftmost, or the bottom-leftmost cell, starting from which all positions are populated by the figures of the player*:
 ![Win conditions check visualization](/images/minimax_tic_tac_toe/win_conditions.png)